Award Editions Frontend Portlet

 Developer: Ajuntament d'Olot

-The degraded premises of a nineteenth-century factory of the island of São Miguel, in the archipelago of the Azores, becomes a contemporary arts centre and constitutes a space of exchange and interaction for people, knowledge and emerging trends.
+The abandoned ruins of a nineteenth-century distillery on the island of São Miguel in the Azores archipelago have been transformed into a contemporary art centre offering a creative space for exchanges of knowledge between the public and emerging artistic trends.

 Developer: Direcção Regional de Cultura dos Açores (DRaC)

-Authors: João Mendes Ribeiro Arquitecto, Lda., Menos é Mais Arquitectos Associados, Lda.
+Authors: Menos é Mais Arquitectos Associados, Lda., João Mendes Ribeiro Arquitecto, Lda.

 For a week, Miera street becomes the venue of an ephemeral installation that allows its residents to experience the possibilities of a public space with less presence of private cars and a greater surface devoted to bicycles, pedestrians and social interaction.